Clip path

 The salary of employees in Australia can vary greatly depending on factors such as the nature of the job, location of work, the organization they are working in, their experience level, or even the industry in which the business operates.

 Take this as an example.
-The average salary of an Information Technology Specialist in Australia is estimated to be $75000 to $95000 annually.
+The average salary of an Information Technology Specialist in Australia is between $80,000 and $110,000 annually, according to SEEK and Indeed (as of 2026).

 However, one key thing to remember is that, if you are hiring employees without the help of employer of record payroll services in Australia, be mindful of the legal requirements related to this.